 Home Guardian: The Home Guardian is similar to the Classic Guardian, except it runs on AT&T’s cellular network.
 The base unit features an LED display screen and a 30-hour backup battery.
 The cellular connectivity is nice, but the pendant’s range is only 600 feet.

 Active Guardian: The Active Guardian stands out from the other systems because it’s a single device with no base station.
 Think of it like a single-purpose cell phone.
 The device is worn like a pendant, and it can be pressed to call the monitoring service directly.
-The Active Guardian is waterproof, features GPS tracking, and has an internal fall detector, although fall detection requires an additional monthly fee.
+The Active Guardian is waterproof, features GPS and WiFi tracking, and has an internal fall detector, although fall detection requires an additional monthly fee.

 Mini Guardian: Medical Guardian’s newest alert, the Mini Guardian, is the company’s most affordable all-in-one mobile solution.
 Designed with discretion in mind, Mini Guardian is half the width of traditional devices.
 It’s only slightly taller than a matchbox and less than half the weight of one, coming in at a mere 1.3 ounces.
-Despite its small stature, this sleek cellular system boasts a five-day battery, water resistance, three color choices, two-way talk, and built-in GPS technology that can pinpoint your exact location during an emergency.
+Despite its small stature, this sleek cellular system boasts a five-day battery, water resistance, three color choices, two-way talk, and built-in GPS and WiFi tracking that can pinpoint your exact location during an emergency.

 Using My Medical Guardian System